Piss in the Wind

-Piss in the Wind is the upcoming fourth studio album by Japanese-Australian singer-songwriter Joji, set to be released on 6 February 2026, through Palace Creek and Virgin Music Group.
-It is his first album release since his departure from former label 88rising.
+Piss in the Wind is the fourth studio album by Japanese-Australian singer-songwriter Joji, released on 6 February 2026, through Palace Creek and Virgin Music Group.
+It is his first album release since departing from his former label 88rising.
+The album features guest appearances from Giveon, 4Batz, Yeat and Don Toliver.
+The deluxe version was released on June 6, 2026, featuring guest appearances from The Kid LAROI, Anyma, Yeat and Corbin.